What You Need to Know About Lead in Drinking Water

 Source: How does lead get into my water?

-Lead gets into drinking water as it moves through lead or galvanized iron pipes and fittings, lead solder, and brass or chrome fixtures.
-Lead is more common in plumbing systems with copper pipes with solder joints.
+Lead can get into drinking water when it passes through pipes, fittings, or fixtures made of lead, galvanized iron, brass or chrome.
+Lead is more common in plumbing with copper pipes with solder joints.

 You are more likely to have lead in your water if you have: